The Math Myth: Press

 Press reception to The Math Myth was mixed, ranging from measured praise to intense criticism.
 Critiques of the book in The Atlantic and Slate described the book as disingenuous and fearmongering, describing Hacker's proposals as enabling elitist and discriminatory attitudes towards mathematics education and particularly pointing to reinforcement of societal biases against women in mathematics.
 Evelyn Lamb, writing for Slate, claimed that Hacker had made deliberately misleading use of academic terminology and "repeated misunderstandings and misrepresentations".

 Other critics including Dana Goldstein, also writing for Slate, praised Hacker's core critique of the US education system, but stressed a lack of focus on the importance of core mathematical concepts in early childhood and elementary education, cautioning against the abandonment of advanced mathematics education entirely.
 Mathematician Keith Devlin, writing for Huffington Post, praised Hacker's analysis of the state of the crisis in math education, but strongly decried his proposed solutions: "His narrow, and in many cases out-of-date perception of what mathematics is alienates those of us in the math biz who would otherwise be lining up alongside him."

 Academic

 Academic coverage of The Math Myth was generally more positive than in mainstream press.
 Mathematics Teaching in the Middle School, a National Council of Teachers of Mathematics publication, praised the work for invoking a national discussion on math education and described it as "worthy of in-depth reading and contemplation".
 A 2023 review in The Mathematics Enthusiast generally agreed with Hacker's arguments, praising the book as "especially helpful as a non-expert’s guide to the current status of mathematics education and its place in society", but took issue with mischaracterization of the Common Core standards, the economic lens and focus on career outcomes which he attacks the marginalizing effects of mathematics education, and his focus on the specific topics taught in classes as opposed to general depth of reasoning.
+Empirical research reveals the limited utility of mathematics among incumbent workers in the US, and lends credibility to Hacker's Numeracy 101 argument.